Inserting data#

 dclient insert –help#

-Usage: dclient insert [OPTIONS] URL_OR_ALIAS TABLE FILEPATH
+Usage: dclient insert [OPTIONS] DATABASE TABLE FILEPATH

 Insert data into a remote Datasette instance